Geonovum/KP-APIs/Werkgroep API strategie/Designrules v0.1.md

 > **Documentatie is gebaseerd op OAS 3.0 of hoger**
 >
-> Specificaties (documentatie) is beschikbaar als Open API Specification (OAS)9 V3.0 of hoger.
+> Specificaties (documentatie) zijn beschikbaar als Open API Specification (OAS)9 V3.0 of hoger.

 > **Documentatie is in het Nederlands tenzij er sprake is van bestaande documentatie in het Engels of er sprake is van een officieel Engelstalig begrippenkader**
 >